-- Production; Trade: Use of alternative products reduces dependence on individual suppliers > reduce. - Other: Strategic alliances and acquisitions to reach synergy effects and thus to strengthen the bargaining position with suppliers > assume > transfer Production lines acquired from Bosch Solar Energy AG \ p.
+- Production; Trade: Expansion of our supplier networks and maintenance of our good, long-term supplier relationships; renegotiations with suppliers; flexibilization of purchase terms > assume → Future Development in the Global Supply chain - Procurement p.
+116// - Production; Trade: Use of alternative products reduces dependence on individual suppliers > reduce. - Other: Strategic alliances and acquisitions to reach synergy effects and thus to strengthen the bargaining position with suppliers > assume > transfer Production lines acquired from Bosch Solar Energy AG \ p.
 084//